When do you plan to retire?

 Retirement may seem like a lifetime away for some, for others it may be within the next few years.
 It doesn’t really matter how old you are, you only get the one chance to prepare for it and anything you do today will make a difference when you finally decide to stop working and enjoying life to the fullest.

-15th September was Pension Awareness Day.
-Why, have a national day dedicated to pensions?
+15th September is Pension Awareness Day.
+Why have a national day dedicated to pensions?
 Well – it’s simple – the UK is facing a challenge, we’re not saving enough for the future and that means we’re unlikely to be able to retire when we want to.
 Pension Awareness Day was created to spread the message that it’s time to take your future into your own hands! #PensionAwarenessDay

 The state pension age is currently getting later and later and that means you’re likely to be working for longer before you can claim the state pension.
 You can check when you can claim your state pension here: https://www.gov.uk/state-pension-age

 If you don’t want to rely only on the state pension, there are a number of options open to you to help you live the life you want to lead, we wanted to share some tips on what you can do to make sure you’re ready to retire: